leonardoruilova/xos/README.md

 #Requirements
 * A Pentium CPU with SSE2, or better.
 * VESA 2.0-compatible BIOS, capable of true-color.
-* Little over 16 MB of RAM.
+* Little over 32 MB of RAM.
-* Few megabytes disk space.
+* Few megabytes of disk space.

 For building requirements, you'll need [Flat Assembler](http://flatassembler.net) in your `$PATH`.
-Then, run `build.sh` and it will build the xOS kernel to `disk.hdd`.
+Then, run `make` and it will build xOS.
 Feel free to tweak with xOS as you like, just please give me feedback.
+To clean up the working directory afterwards, run `make clean`.

 #Testing xOS
 xOS is provided as a disk image. `disk.hdd` in this repository can be considered the latest nightly build.
 It is very likely unstable and may crash.
-Releases are under the release tab, or on the site.
-This disk image can be used on Bochs, QEMU and VirtualBox.
-On Bochs, the CHS values are 71/16/63.
-For now, xOS only supports ATA and SATA hard disks, and SATA support is somewhat incomplete, and so on VirtualBox, use IDE instead of SATA.
-To test xOS under QEMU, simply run `qemu-system-i386 -hda disk.hdd -vga std`.
-The last option `-vga std` apparantly is needed on some QEMU builds, because xOS only supports 32-bit display modes while some QEMU builds use 24-bit by default.
+Old demo releases are in the "releases" tab. `disk.hdd` is a prebuilt hard disk image that can be used with QEMU or VirtualBox, though it performs best on VirtualBox.
+If you're tweaking the source and want to build xOS, simply run `make` as said above.
+To run xOS under QEMU, then `make run`.
+The Makefile assumes FASM and QEMU are both in your `$PATH`.

 #Contact
 I can be contacted at omarx024@gmail.com.
 I am also user **omarrx024** on the OSDev Forum.